jasonkradams/real-staging-ai/docs/deployment.md

 # Deployment

-This document provides a guide on how to deploy the Virtual Staging AI application to a production environment.
+This document provides a guide on how to deploy the Real Staging AI application to a production environment.

 ## Overview